-How One Writer Finished Her Book - The Write Practice
+How One Writer Finished Her Book

 Take fifteen minutes to think through your book idea.
 What's the story you want to tell?
 Write a summary of your story from beginning to end (or as much of the story as you know right now).

-When you’re done, share the highlights with us in the comments.
+When you're done, share the highlights with us in the Pro Practice Workshop.
 And if you share, be sure to leave feedback for your fellow writers!

 If so, I hope you’ll invest in yourself and join us in the 100 Day Book program.